 Service User Experience

-This is captured in our latest Quarterly Report and the National CQC Patient Community Survey The 2014 CQC patient survey results have been published and are summarised in the attached summary document, or the full CQC document
+This is captured in our latest quarterly report and the National CQC Patient Community Survey The 2014 CQC patient survey results have been published and are summarised in this summary document, or the full CQC document

-We are compliant with the National requirements for Mixed Sex Accommodation – Statement of Compliance
+We are compliant with the National requirements for Mixed Sex Accommodation.

 We have a strong focus upon reducing harm and keeping those who use our services safe.
 The following links provide more information: